Rose Philippine Duchesne: Recruitment by Bishop DuBourg

-Missouri
+Missouri Territory

-In 1818, with Barat's blessing, Duchesne headed out to the United States with four other Sisters of the Society.
-After ten weeks at sea, they arrived in New Orleans.
-To their shock, however, the bishop had made no provisions for housing them.
-After they had rested briefly with the Ursuline nuns, they took advantage of the newly established steamboat service up the Mississippi River to travel to St. Louis, and finally settled in St. Charles, in what was then the Missouri Territory, a journey of seven weeks.
-She was later to describe the location as "the remotest village in the U.S."; nonetheless the community established a new Sacred Heart convent in a log cabin there, known as the Duquette Mansion, the first house of the Society ever built outside France, the first in St. Charles County, Missouri, and the first free school west of the Mississippi.
+After a short time in St. Louis, the sisters arrived at their final destination, the small community of St. Charles, 20 mi north of St. Louis.
+Dubourg later described St. Charles then as "the remotest village in the U.S.";The sisters established a new Sacred Heart convent in a log cabin there, dubbing it the "Duquette Mansion".They also started a free school in St. Charles, the first one west of the Mississippi River.
 "Poverty and Christian heroism are here", she wrote of the site, "and trials are the riches of priests in this land".
-The following year DuBourg moved the community across the river to the town of Florissant, Missouri, where they opened a school and a novitiate.
+DuBourg in 1819 moved the sisters across the Missouri River to the town of Florissant, where they opened a new school along with a novitiate.